0x50B/0x50B.github.io/_posts/2024-09-13-deeplink-alternative-linkhandler.md

 In Dynamics 365 development, deep links are often used to direct users to specific records within the system.
 However, deep links can be fragile, especially when the underlying data changes or when they include complex URL parameters.
 To address this, we can implement a `LinkHandler` class that processes URL parameters, searches for the specified record, and automatically redirects the user to the appropriate form.

-In this post, I’ll walk through an example of how to replace deep links with a `LinkHandler_BEC` class.
+In this post, I’ll walk through an example of how to replace deep links with a `LinkHandler` class.

 ## The Concept Behind LinkHandler

-The `LinkHandler_BEC` class serves as a more dynamic and maintainable alternative to deep links.
+The `LinkHandler` class serves as a more dynamic and maintainable alternative to deep links.
 It takes URL parameters—such as a table name and a search key—and attempts to locate the corresponding record.
 Once the record is found, it redirects the user to the relevant form.

 This method is more flexible than traditional deep links because it decouples the URL structure from specific record identifiers, making the system more resilient to changes.